Accelerating De Novo Genome Assembly via Quantum-Assisted Graph Optimization with Bitstring Recovery: Introduction

 A substantial body of work in the literature also explores annealing-based approaches.
-Anuradha et al. \cite{Mahasinghe} present a QUBO (Quadratic Unconstrained Binary Optimization) formulation tailored for adiabatic quantum computation.
+Anuradha et al. \cite{Mahasinghe} present a QUBO formulation tailored for adiabatic quantum computation.
 The authors analyze the complexity of implementing this formulation on a D-Wave quantum computer and, prior to introducing their approach, compare it with existing methods based on Grover's algorithm and quantum walks.

-Boev et al. \cite{boev_genome_2021} introduce an annealing-based approach for \textit{de novo} genome assembly, demonstrating their method on both simulated data and the $\phi X174$ bacteriophage.
+In a related study, Boev et al. \cite{boev_genome_2021} introduce an annealing-based approach for \textit{de novo} genome assembly, demonstrating their method on both simulated data and the $\phi X174$ bacteriophage.
 Their work employs a well-known QUBO formulation and is implemented on a D-Wave quantum computer.
 A key challenge addressed in this study is mapping the native connectivity of the physical qubits onto the problem Hamiltonian.

 As highlighted by the literature, most existing algorithms rely on QUBO formulations, in which the position of each node in the graph is represented by one-hot encoding of binary variables.
 Such formulations typically require a large number of qubits for encoding, limiting their scalability.
 In this work, we propose a Higher-Order Binary Optimization (HOBO) approach, which reduces the qubit requirement to $N \log_2 N$, where $N$ is the number of nodes in the graph.
 Using this framework, we demonstrate quantum-assisted OLC graph solving on a subset of the genome graph, enabling efficient reconstruction of partial genome sequences.
 This approach not only facilitates accurate organism identification but also offers improved computational efficiency and faster execution.
 We also employ a novel bitstring recovery mechanism to handle the problem specific errors we see arising in results when the problem is scaled up to a higher number of nodes.